 The Cubs were forced to trade Scott Fletcher, Dick “Dirt” Tidrow, Randy Martz and Pat Tabler to the Sox for a promise not to take Jenkins, along with pitchers Steve Trout and Warren Brusstar.
 The Sox then flipped Tabler to Cleveland for Jerry Dybzinski.
 After it was all said and done, Cubs GM Dallas Green was quoted as saying, “To say I’m relieved probably would be an understatement.”

-Fletcher would be a part of the 1983 division champions, but his bigger impact perhaps came in 1990, for the “Doin’ the Little Things” White Sox, who shocked baseball by winning 94 games.
+Fletcher would be a key part of Chicago’s 1983 division champions.
+But his bigger impact perhaps came during his second stint with the White Sox, in 1990, for the “Doin’ the Little Things” White Sox, who shocked baseball by winning 94 games.
 Fletcher was a defensive rock at second base and executed small things exceptionally well — bunting, hitting behind a runner and to the opposite field, and driving in key runs.
 Tidrow did just about everything a relief pitcher could do in 1983, and Dybzinski stabilized a shaky infield in the early part of that same season.
-Unfortunately, Dybzinski’s baserunning error in Game 4 of the ALCS is what he is best remembered for.
+(Unfortunately, Dybzinski’s baserunning error in Game 4 of the ALCS is what he is best remembered for.)